sudheera96/NoteTracker/README.md

 1. As a user, I want to pause the timer.
 1. As a user, I want to stop the timer.
 1. As a user, I want to share the my assignment log.
+1. As a user, I want to move back to first activity of app from creating assignment log.
+1. As a user, I want to add more assignments logs.